-This is where it began for me.
+This is where it began for us.
 This video was posted to Twitter showing a guy in a creamy coloured hoodie with a firework in his hand that was being lit by a young boy.
 The man would then go on to fire the rockets at the Garda.

 Here is the video the stills are taken from.

-At this stage, there wasn’t enough to conclude that the bottle-thrower was the “Rocketman”, but I had a line of enquiry to follow now and also had a good facial image to work with.
+At this stage, there wasn’t enough to conclude that the bottle-thrower was the “Rocketman”, but we had a line of enquiry to follow now and also had a good facial image to work with.

 There are some solid similarities now starting to present themselves.